/// Transitional Housing

 Upon completion of the program all clients/residents are considered alumni, and like the founders, are expected to remain involved and to “pay it forward” for the next person in-need.

-In 2018, in partnership with The Office of Jonathan Tate we began working on designing our next transitional house.
+In partnership with The Office of Jonathan Tate we designed "A New Home for The First 72+."
 With the input of current and former residents we designed an 8 bed home with space for a social enterprise to put our residents to work.
+The design for this home received a citation in the 68th Annual Progressive Architecture Awards from Architecture Magazine.
 The house will be constructed on a lot we have leased from the Orleans Parish Sheriff's Office, located directly next door to our office.